Is your CMS efficiency being maximized?

-To help maximize your content investment, it needs to be consumed by as many people as possible – no matter their needs.
+Your content needs to be consumed by as many people as possible — no matter their needs.
 That means built-in accessibility.
 Given that it’s become a legal requirement (not a nice to have), you can no longer risk your team being unprepared or your content being non-compliant.

 At the bare minimum, content needs to have good contrast for readability, large icons and texts, and keyboard navigation.
 Better still, having an advanced accessibility checker built into your CMS makes sure your content: